 - Chair the Student-Staff Liaison Committee (depending on the School’s arrangements)

 - Attend the SRC and ensure your student’s voice is heard in decisions.

 - Take the lead on any issues that are raised through the student representation system in the School.

 The Chair of the Students’ Representative Council (SRC) not only acts as the facilitator of the Council but ensures that meetings are fair, impartial and an open platform for discussion and debate.

 It is the Chair’s duty to ensure that conduct is maintained and SRC councillors work together for the best interest of the students.
 The Chair assists in the organisation and overall awareness of SRC councillors on campus.

-The Chair is also invited to attend of DUSA’s Board of Trustees to represent the SRC at Board meetings.
-Training is also provided to the Chair to undertake the role effectively,
+The Chair is also invited to attend DUSA’s Board of Trustees to represent the SRC at Board meetings.
+Training is also provided to the Chair to undertake the role effectively.

 The IMC works closely with student representatives to collect important feedback about the student experience and applies this knowledge when debating matters at Court meetings.